PhiLhoSoft/PlainMark/readme.md

 These special characters can loose their meaning in some context, and can always be escaped with the tilde `~` sign preceding them.<br>
 If tilde precedes a non-markup character, it is kept literal.
 It can also be doubled to figure a literal tilde.

-Block markup characters are defined at the start of a line, regardless of initial spaces.<br>
+Block markup characters are defined at the start of a line, regardless of initial spaces.
+These initial spaces are just skipped.
+In the future (an extension?), they might be used for nesting blocks.
 Fragment markup characters loose their meaning if surrounded by spaces or by letters or digits.<br>
 A fragment of text stops at the end of the line: authors rarely want to have several paragraphs of bold text, and thus a missing ending char doesn't spread over the whole remainder of the text.